Loading...

 Stay Hydrated

-Drink plenty of water throughout the day to help your body regulate insulin more effectively.
+Drink plenty of water throughout the day.
+Staying well-hydrated can help your body regulate blood sugar levels better.

 Exercise Regularly

-Engage in regular physical activity, such as walking or cycling, to help improve insulin sensitivity.
+Engage in regular physical activity like walking or cycling, which can help improve insulin sensitivity and lower blood sugar levels.

 healthspan-mbl